AdguardTeam/KnowledgeBase/docs/adguard-for-ios/web-extension.md

 ### In Safari

-Alternatively, you can also turn AdGuard extension on from the Safari browser.
-Tap the *Extensions* button (if you don't see it next to the address bar, tap the `aA` icon).
+You can also enable the AdGuard extension from the Safari browser.
+To do it, tap *Extensions* (if you don't see it next to the address bar, tap the `aA` icon).

 ![In Safari tap aA icon *mobile_border](https://cdn.adtidy.org/public/Adguard/kb/iOS/webext/safari1_en.png)